Frannsoft/ghost-export/README.md

     # Export all posts
     $ ghost-export --all /path/to/ghost/app /path/to/output

+    # Export posts from a Ghost JSON export (Ghost version 2+)
+    $ ghost-export --jsonexport /path/to/ghost/json /path/to/output

 Alternatively, you can `require('ghost-export')` and use it in your own scripts.
 Example:

     var GhostExport = require('ghost-export');